MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/authenticate-office-365-users-customer-engagement-web-services.md

  If your code checks the identity provider type to determine how to authenticate, then additional code is required.
 See the `GetCredentials` method in the next section for sample code that supports transitioned [!INCLUDE[pn_Windows_Live_ID](../includes/pn-windows-live-id.md)] users.

- For more information about this transition, see [Dynamics 365 for Customer Engagement apps Integration with Office 365](online-integration-office-365.md).
+ For more information about this transition, see [Dynamics 365 Customer Engagement (on-premises) Integration with Office 365](online-integration-office-365.md).

 <a name="bkmk_deep"></a>